CaptainAchilles/vue-typescript-webpack/README.md

 > Typescript & Webpack 2 Example

 Based on the the [Jayway's Vue.js 2.0 workshop](https://jayway.github.io/vue-js-workshop/), this project upgrades it to contain
+  * Production ready
   * Webpack 2
   * Hot reloading
   * vue-loader for .vue files
   * Typescript 2.0
   * Typescripting linting
+  * Unit testing with mocha for Vue components and other files
+  * Code coverage in Vue and TypeScript files

 # Usage
 ## vue-cli